Failing to hash into supersingular isogeny graphs: Iterating to supersingular -invariants

 To eliminate the third obstacle, we can consider the following alternatives to the Newton-Raphson method which share the key property that fixed points of the iteration correspond to roots of $H_p(t)$:

 The denominator $H_p'(t)$ in the previous attempt speeds up convergence to a root in a field with a metric, if we are already close to a root.
-In a finite field with the discrete topology, this plays no role.
+In a finite field with the discrete topology there is no reason to include the denominator, and removing the denominator also removes the possibility the iteration is undefined.
 Using Schoof's algorithm we may efficiently iterate \eqref{iteration2} over $\F_{p}$ (which is only of interest when $H_p(t)$ has roots over $\F_p$, i.e. $p \equiv 3 \pmod{4}$), while we may efficiently iterate \eqref{iteration3} over $\F_{p^2}$.

 The first two obstacles are thornier to tackle: there are plenty of choices of $t_0$ where iteration leads to a cycle and not a fixed point, and paths to a fixed point can be very long.
 These are fundamental obstructions which we will discuss experimentally and compare to the behavior of random mappings.